Updated: Apr 29

 ● A Foreigner who does business in Ukraine can also use his company for the purpose of immigration to Ukraine.
 In this guideline we will not only explain how to register your own company in Ukraine but also how to move to Ukraine.

 Step No. 1 – getting Foreigner’s papers

-A Foreigner’s Ukrainian tax ID will be needed to open a company in Ukraine.
-It can be obtained in Ukraine personally by visiting a Tax Service Office or by a representative acting based on the Power of Attorney.
+A Foreigner’s Ukrainian tax ID will be needed to register business in Ukraine.
+It can be obtained in Ukraine personally by visiting a Tax Service Office or by a representative acting based on a Power of Attorney.

 To obtain a Ukrainian tax ID the following steps are needed:

 ❖ Foreigner’s passport translated into the Ukrainian language, translation is notarized.
 Translation and notarization costs depend on the original language and a number of pages and fees of your translator.
 E.g. one of translation agencies in Kyiv charges UAH 280 for translation and notarization of a US passport, all takes 1 business day.

 ❖ A tax ID is issued within 14 calendar days.

 Step No. 1.1. (optional) – issuance of a PoA

 Provided that the Foreigner does not want to visit a notary or state registrar office for registration of the Ukrainian company, he/she can issue a notarized PoA authorizing another person to do so.